Patient education: Bell's palsy (Beyond the Basics)

 The inflammation causes swelling of the nerve that controls movement of one side of the face.
-The nerve, as well as tiny blood vessels near the nerve, must travel through a tight canal surrounded by bone.
+The nerve, as well as tiny blood vessels near the nerve, must travel through a narrow canal surrounded by bone.
 As the nerve swells, it becomes compressed (pinched) and its protective covering breaks down, interfering with the nerve's ability to communicate with the muscles.
 This causes weakness or paralysis of the muscles in one side of the face.
 Weakness of these muscles can make it difficult to smile or close the eye.

 BELL'S PALSY SYMPTOMS